.png)

 That’s why exclusion must be timed carefully, often with the use of one-way doors, monitoring traps, and species-specific timelines.

-At Titus Restoration, we work hand-in-hand with licensed Wildlife Control Operators (WCOs) and follow all Michigan wildlife removal laws.
+At Titus Contracting, we work hand-in-hand with licensed Wildlife Control Operators (WCOs) and follow all Michigan wildlife removal laws.
 Our team doesn’t just handle the removal—we go beyond it with:

 Wildlife damage doesn’t always announce itself with a bang.
 In fact, many attic infestations go unnoticed for months or even years—until the odors creep in, the insulation collapses, or a fire hazard appears out of nowhere.
 What seems like a small nuisance today can quickly escalate into serious property damage, health risks, and expensive repairs.

-At Titus Restoration, we understand that real attic restoration goes beyond removal.
+At Titus Contracting, we understand that real attic restoration goes beyond removal.
 That’s why we offer a complete, start-to-finish service: from coordinated wildlife exclusion to professional-grade biohazard cleanup and structural repair.

 Your attic is more than just a crawlspace — it’s part of your home’s protective shell.
 Protect it properly with expert care.